fh233/fh233.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Greetings!
 This is Feng.
-Feng is currently a graduate student at Rutgers, The State University of New Jersey, since 2019.
-His research interest includes dynamics, control and machine learning and its application in robotics.
-Feng has been working on autonomous bicycle, mobile manipulation, agile maneuvering control and other underactuated balancing robots.
+I am currently a graduate student at Rutgers, The State University of New Jersey.
+My research interest includes dynamics, control and machine learning and its application in robotics.
+I am conbining the maching learning-based tools for robotics motion planning and control.
+I have been working on autonomous bicycle, mobile manipulation, agile maneuvering control and other underactuated balancing robots.

 # 📖 Educations